Korean age is different than the age used in most countries. The whole concept of age is deeply embedded in the Korean language and Korean culture.

 Everybody has their own birthday, complete with cake and candles.
 South Koreans celebrate their birthday on the day they were born, just like how the international age system works.
 But on your birthday in Korea, you are not considered one year older than the day before.

 Instead, South Koreans all age on the same day, January 1st.
 No matter when your birthday is if you were 40 years old on December 31st, then on January 1st, you will be 41.
 Korean age works as if everybody was born on January 1st.

 Video: Korean birthday celebrations

 Here’s a video explanation of when South Koreans celebrate their birthdays.

 If you learned something from this video, you could also subscribe to our YouTube Channel for other helpful videos!

 Wow, we are the same age!

-Now that you know the difference between Korean age and international age, calculate your Korean age.
-But don’t be upset that you have suddenly become two years older.
-Age is just a number, after all.Find this helpful?
-Share with your friends.
-They'll thank you for it!
+Now you know the difference between the Korean age and the international age and how to use the Korean age calculator!
+This is an important aspect of Korean culture, so don’t be upset that you have suddenly become two years older.
+After all, age is just a number!

 Other interesting questions that you might be asked when meeting new people are about your zodiac sign or blood type.
 Make sure to visit our articles about them, too, so you’d be prepared to answer them all!